basecamp/bc3-api/sections/basecamps.md

 ```

-Update a basecamp
+Update a Basecamp
 -----------------

-* `PUT /projects/1.json` will allow updating of a basecamp's name and description.
+* `PUT /projects/1.json` will allow updating of a Basecamp's name and description.

 ``` json
 {